seeeebaaaa/karel_learns_c_cl/README.md

 To run your programm, first you need to open a terminal either in your IDE or a normal terminal.
 Then yoou have to navigate to the place where your Karel-files are by typing `cd You/Path/To/The/Programm/Folder` and pressing enter.
 You can list the files in the folder by typing `ls` (unix) or `dir` (windows).

 Now type `clang yourProgram.c`, or `gcc yourProgram.c` depending on your OS and a new file called `a.out` (on MacOS) will be created in your folder.
-To run this file simply type `./a.out` in your terminal.
+To run this file simply type `./a.out` in your terminal (on MacOS at least).
 Now you should see Karel in action.

 ## Customization
 > NOTE: these featurs are exclusively for this Karel-version, and are may (very likely!!) not supported in other versions.